Razat94/learnSEO/README.md

 	explains [this](https://www.youtube.com/watch?v=zyQbNGUycX8) video at the 31:09 mark.
 > Having said all that, it is still good UX if we keep URL paths short & relevant.
 [Source](https://support.google.com/webmasters/answer/7451184?hl=en#hierarchy)

-- [x] Just to reiterate the point above, the page depth (the number of clicks you need to reach a specific page from the homepage) does affect SEO
+- [x] Just to reiterate the point above, the page depth (the number of clicks you need to reach a specific page from the homepage) does affect SEO.
       [Source](https://www.oncrawl.com/oncrawl-seo-thoughts/page-depth-how-it-affects-your-seo-performance/)

 - [ ] You can use [this](https://support.google.com/webmasters/answer/9012289) tool to inspect your URLs.